jayarray/linux-commands-async/README.md

 # Description
-A collection of asynchronous filesystem commands.</br>
+A collection of asynchronous filesystem commands.
 All functions are static.

 # Install